irocn/sector-checker/README.md

  Then all the sectors under /opt/data/storage/sealed/s-xxxxx-xxx will be scaned.

  - $>sector-sanity-checker checking  --sector-size=32G --sectors-file-only-number=sectors-to-scan.txt --miner-addr=t### --storage-dir=/opt/data/storage
- Then all the sectors both under /opt/data/storage/sealed/s-xxxxx-xxx  and the numbers in the file sectors-to-scan.txt will be scaned.
-The file sectors-to-scan.txt contains the sector numbers to be scaned, each number has one line.
+ Then all the sectors specified by sectors-to-scan.txt  under folder /opt/data/storage will be scaned.
+ --  The file sectors-to-scan.txt contains the sector numbers to be scaned, each number has one line.
+ --  The folder /opt/data/storage contains folder sealed and cache

 ![image](https://github.com/irocn/sector-sanity-checker/blob/master/1599813675963.jpg)